PSJorgensen/real-world-economics/real-world-economics-outline.md

-    advances offer important specific questions for sustainability science to integrate with and more generally identifies economics research on the concentration wealth and the research on political economy as priorities for integration.
+    advances offer important specific questions for sustainability science to integrate with and more generally identifies economics research on the concentration wealth and the research on political economy as priorities for integration. *The worst case scenario for sustainability science is if inferred conclusions and proposed models are naive to the importance of these areas of economics in law, public administration, political science and communication.*

-    -   *Trade agreements and inequality* If states do not find ways to increase their capacities then PTAs are likely to become much greater drivers of health inequities (Walls, Smith, and Drahos 2015).
 -   **Implications for society, well-being, health and environment** The final line of research highlighted here relating to national inequality relates to the social and environmental impacts of